profile

 Ratna | @jobwhisperer

-Get weekly-ish tips on interviews, resumes, networking, salary negotiation, and how to break through the noise in a market where everyone’s shouting.
-I’ve worked at Google, Microsoft, and Salesforce (to name a few).
-Hired for high-performing teams.
-Mentored hundreds of job seekers—many from underrepresented backgrounds—into life-changing roles.
-The problem?
-Most career advice out there is outdated and given by folks who’ve never hired, never survived an 11-round interview loop, and never worked in the roles you’re applying to.
-I write the kind of actionable advice I needed, but couldn’t find. 👉🏾 Not another boring newsletter.
-1,800+ job seekers agree—subscribe now.
+Get weekly-ish tips on interviews, resumes, networking, salary negotiation, and how to break through the noise in a crowded market.
+I’ve worked in product, GTM, strategy and ops roles at Google, Microsoft, and Salesforce, hired and developed high-performing teams, coached 100s of job seekers (without insider connections) into roles that changed their lives.
+The problem is that most career advice is outdated and comes from folks who’ve never hired, survived an 11-round interview loop, or worked in the roles you’re applying to.
+I write the advice I needed, but couldn’t find. 👉🏾 Not another boring newsletter.
+2,000+ job seekers are already reading, so join our community.
+Subscribe now.

 Share this page